It's all fun and games until grease builds up in your 360 waves and makes them dull and frizzy.

 No, a shampoo that removes product buildup enhances your 360s by keeping your hair healthy.
-Also, washing your hair with a moisturizing shampoo then massaging it with a deep conditioner seals your hair to avoid moisture loss as you grow your 360s.
+Also, washing your hair with a moisturizing shampoo and then massaging it with a deep conditioner seals your hair to avoid moisture loss as you grow your 360s.

 A shampoo also adds shine eliminating the need to use too much pomade to hide the dullness of your 360 waves.

-What’s more, a shampoo contains ingredients to strengthen your hair and prevent breakage.
-There are also unique shampoos like the texturizers that enhance your waves.
+What's more, a shampoo contains ingredients to strengthen your hair and prevent breakage.
+There are also unique shampoos like texturizers that enhance your waves.